code4recovery/tsml-ui/README.md

 Second, while we can infer that a meeting is "online" if there is a Zoom URL (for example) in the listing, the app should not assume that, when there are online and in-person options, that means it is an actual "hybrid" meeting with a video screen and speakers in the room.

 Web servants may [add their own meetimg types](#add-custom-types) of course.

+### Can I import TSML UI from NPM for use in a NextJS or Gatsby project?

+Not yet!
+Please open a pull request and walk us through the process of adding it to NPM and we'll give it a shot.

 ## Next steps